Scroll Top

 Another widely cited study which was one of the early studies drawing lessons for building resilient health systems was “Pandemic Resilience and Health Systems Preparedness: Lessons from COVID-19 for the Twenty-First Century.”
 Sundararaman, T., V. R. Muraleedharan, and Alok Ranjan.
 Journal of Social and Economic Development , 2021.

-Other studies related to the theme of resilient health systems and pandemic preparedness that we share are : Good public health logistics for resilient health systems during the pandemic: Lessons from Tamil Nadu (Adithyan, G. S.2021) in Indian Journal of Medical Ethics and the paper “Emerging Good Practices and Lessons Learnt to Maintain Essential Health Services during the COVID-19 Pandemic.”
-WHO South-East Asia Journal of Public Health 10 (3): 26., March 21, 2021.
+Other resources related to the theme of resilient health systems and pandemic preparedness that we share are : Good public health logistics for resilient health systems during the pandemic: Lessons from Tamil Nadu (Adithyan, G. S.2021) in Indian Journal of Medical Ethics, the paper “Emerging Good Practices and Lessons Learnt to Maintain Essential Health Services during the COVID-19 Pandemic” in WHO South-East Asia Journal of Public Health and the book ‘COVID-19: A View from the Margins’ by Dr. Yogesh Jain and Sarah Nabia which explores the deep-seated inequities in India’s health and social systems exposed by the pandemic.
+Through stories and reflections from 37 contributors, the book examines the pandemic’s disproportionate impact on marginalized communities, emphasizing the need for more resilient and equitable systems in the future.

 Two studies related to the theme of health systems resilience relate to the pandemic in rural areas- both published in Review of Agrarian Studies- one in 2021 “Covid-19 in Rural Areas: A Policy Brief,” Sundararaman, T., and Murugan, Ganapathy , and “Challenges to India’s Rural Healthcare System in the Context of Covid-19.”
 Sundararaman and Alok Ranjan.